 MOM’S KINGDOM

 As I was writing this eulogy, a word kept coming into my heart and mind, and that was “Kingdom”.
 In particular, Christ’s Kingdom and what that entailed, and as I thought about it, “Mom’s Kingdom” became my title for this eulogy.
-A Kingdom is:
+A Kingdom is:- A state or people ruled over by a king or queen

-2. A realm or area of activity in which a particular thing is thought to dominate
+- A realm or area of activity in which a particular thing is thought to dominate

 My mom was not what you would call “bubbly” or “cheerful” in her ways, but neither was she sad or oppressive.
 In fact, I attribute most of what I have accomplished to her positive words to me growing up.
 She believed you could do anything and if I had said to her as a child, “I want to grow up to be president of the United States”, even though that would have seemed pretty far fetched for a girl at that time, she would have said “Then try as hard as you can and be the best you can be”, never putting any thoughts of failure or impossibility in my mind.